The do’s and don’ts of commanding your first fire

 Only you know at the moment, but soon enough everyone else will know, too.

 The ideal scenario would be to have all officers who could potentially command a fire receive some type of department or third-party certification or formal training prior to being placed in such a position.
 Sadly, this is not reality for the fire service.
+Complete the form on this page to download a copy of this guide for yourself or to give to the new commander in your department.

 I know in my own department, more often than not, a newly promoted captain will often find him- or herself “riding-up” in the position of a district or battalion chief’s job for the day, many times on their first day of being promoted.